samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 Back in my logistics-aggregation days, one of the hardest problems was validating addresses.
 Three problems stood out:

+### Fraud

-**Fraud.** A sender could declare a cheap origin to game shipping rates.
+A sender could declare a cheap origin to game shipping rates.
 The origin code is used by the logistic provider, not the user's actual address.
 So a user's declared address origin could mismatch the actual origin code, and the rate is computed from that code.
 The mismatch cost real money.

+### UX

-**UX.** Users had to provide either a postal code or a subdistrict in different form inputs of the address.
+Users had to provide either a postal code or a subdistrict in different form inputs of the address.
 This friction delayed shipping creation.
 Some users got used to it and typed minimal addresses on purpose: a city name or a subdistrict name.
 That behavior pollutes the data and risks lost packages.

+### Data drift

-**Data drift.** Some people have a different memory of the postal code, so their own address is mislabeled after official updates.
+Some people have a different memory of the postal code, so their own address is mislabeled after official updates.
 Take Kedung Waringin, Kota Bogor.
 People remember a postal code that no longer matches the official data.
 Many people do not even realize Indonesia has added new provinces over the years.

 The common thread: **software assumes addresses arrive clean and structured.
 In Indonesian, they rarely do.**

 ## Why Indonesian addresses are difficult

+Before the list, one thing to know: Indonesian addresses follow an administrative hierarchy.
+A province contains cities, a city contains districts, a district contains subdistricts.
+Province is bigger than City, City is bigger than District, District is bigger than Subdistrict.
+Postal codes sit at the subdistrict level.

 Beyond the business problems, Indonesian addresses are hard by nature.
 The language creates ambiguity:

+### Kota vs Kabupaten

-**Kota vs Kabupaten.** Many city names are shared between a *kota* (city) and a *kabupaten*.
+Many city names are shared between a *kota* (city) and a *kabupaten*.
 Bandung, Bogor, Cirebon, Sukabumi, and a hundred more pairs.
 "Jl.
 Merdeka No. 1, Bogor" is ambiguous between Kota Bogor and Kabupaten Bogor.
 A human can get confused, let alone a parser.
 The official hierarchy encodes both: `32.73` is Kota Bandung, `32.04` is Kabupaten Bandung.

+### Spelling variants

-**Spelling variants.** The same place gets written multiple ways.
+The same place gets written multiple ways.
 Some say "Jogjakarta", some say "Yogyakarta", and the official name is "Daerah Istimewa Yogyakarta".
 Abbreviations add to it: `DIY`, `Kab`, `Kec`, `Gg`.

+### Roman numerals in names

-**Roman numerals in names.** "IV Koto", "X Koto", "VII Koto" are real names, and people write them as "4 Koto" or "10 Koto".
+"IV Koto", "X Koto", "VII Koto" are real names, and people write them as "4 Koto" or "10 Koto".
 Same place, different text.

+### One word, many levels

-**One word, many levels.** The same word can be a province, city, district, and subdistrict in different parts of the country.
+The same word can be a province, city, district, and subdistrict in different parts of the country.
 "Bandung" is a city in Jawa Barat, and also a kecamatan (and a kelurahan) in Tulungagung, Jawa Timur.
 A word-level lookup cannot tell them apart without hierarchy context.

+### Informal conventions

-**Informal conventions.** Addresses carry RT/RW numbers, landmarks, and informal descriptions.
+Addresses carry RT/RW numbers, landmarks, and informal descriptions.
 Natural for humans, confusing for software that relies on deterministic matching.

+### The hierarchy changes

-**The hierarchy changes.** New provinces are created, postal codes evolve, aliases appear.
+New provinces are created, postal codes evolve, aliases appear.

-These are not edge cases.
-They are the norm.
+All of this is normal.
+The data source itself evolves, and there are many factors to account for.
+I wished a single service could handle it.

 ## What I tried first

 Before building anything, I tried the obvious approaches.
 All three failed in useful ways.

+### Regex rules per word

-**Regex rules per word.** Define rules like "Bandung goes to Jawa Barat".
+Define rules like "Bandung goes to Jawa Barat".
 The problem: Bandung is also a kecamatan in Jawa Timur.
 A word-level rule cannot scale to a country where the same name means different administrative things in different places.

+### AI / RAG comparison

-**AI / RAG comparison.** Compare the address against a knowledge base using an LLM.
+Compare the address against a knowledge base using an LLM.
 The problems: latency dependency, and inconsistent reasoning.
 The same input could return different reasoning on different calls.
 For a validation service, this alone rules it out.

-**Fuzzy match to a database.** Fuzzy lookup plus extra checks.
+### Fuzzy match to a database

+Fuzzy lookup plus extra checks.
 It worked, but it was complicated and hard to maintain.

 The lesson: the engine needs to be **deterministic**.
 The same address must always produce the same result, with reasons you can inspect.